Ninja-Squad/ninja-squad.github.com/_posts/2016-10-03-what-is-new-angular-2.1.md

     })
     export class AnimatedComponent {

-With this animation, the component will slowly "fade in".
+With this animation, the component will slowly "fade in" as you can see on that [plunker](http://plnkr.co/edit/3Y0ODbdFiCkh6XGrxFRA?p=preview).

 That's all for this small release.
-Of course our [ebook](https://books.ninja-squad.com) and [Pro Pack](https://angular2-exercises.ninja-squad.com/) are now up-to-date with the changes introduced, check them out!
+Check out our [ebook](https://books.ninja-squad.com) and [Pro Pack](https://angular2-exercises.ninja-squad.com/) if you want to learn more about Angular!